 There are 6 opportunities to begin the program each year - January, March, May, July, August, October.
-For our annual academic calendar and application deadline information, please contact an Enrollment Representative at firstname.lastname@example.org.
+For our annual academic calendar and application deadline information, please contact an Enrollment Counselor at firstname.lastname@example.org or 814-472-3012.

 At Saint Francis University, we appreciate that our students come from a wide variety of academic and professional backgrounds.
 As such, we aim to maintain minimum admission requirements that allow for varying backgrounds but still reward and encourage previous educational achievement.

 Applicants to the program must have graduated from an accredited institution, having obtained a bachelor's degree.
 A cumulative GPA of 2.75* in the bachelor's degree program is required for full acceptance into the MHS program.